Colorado Truck Weight Limits

 Interstate vs. Non-Interstate Highways

 On interstate highways, the gross vehicle weight (GVW) limit is set at 80,000 pounds, guided by the Federal Bridge Weight Formula.
-This formula calculates allowable weights based on axle spacing and total vehicle length, ensuring that trucks distribute their load in a way that protects road infrastructure.
-For non-interstate highways, the GVW limit is slightly higher at 85,000 pounds, subject to the State Bridge Weight Formula, which takes into account the unique characteristics of state roads and bridges.
+For non-interstate highways, the GVW limit is slightly higher at 85,000 pounds.
+Understanding these limits and working with experienced services ensures the proper handling of your cargo, while protecting infrastructure and minimizing delays.

 Axle Weight Considerations